Structure of TPA Poland

 Privacy and cookies policy of the www.tpa-group.pl service

-Contact with the Data Controller is possible at the e-mail address: firstname.lastname@example.org
+For organizational and technical matters please contact the Data Controller at the following email address: email@example.com

 Users who use the services provided electronically via the Service are requested to provide personal data voluntarily.
 The Data Controller processes the collected data under article 6 clause 1, paragraph a) of the Regulation (EU) 2016/679 of the European Parliament and of the Council of April 27, 2016, on the protection of natural persons with regard to the processing of personal data and on the free movement of such data.